 My eight year-old daughter will eat this salad.
 She loves it.
 The sweet element of apples and dried fruit are what makes it for her, she puts up with the rest.

-Massaging the kale is the key element to this dish, so do not skip that step.
+Massaging the kale is the key element to this dish; do not skip this step.

 - 1 bunch lacinato* kale about 1/2 pound

 - 2 Tablespoons dried sour cherries or cranberries or other dried fruit

 - 1 small apple

 - ¼ cup sunflower seeds some reserved for garnish